 Ruth has substantial experience in marketing and international market research building on an early start in public relations for the Family Planning Association.
 She is a Fellow of the Market Research Society and a frequent speaker on research and evaluation.
 She was a director of Research International (now TNS) and for many years undertook research for Business in the Community on corporate attitudes to social responsibility.
+Ruth also served on the board of trustees of international NGO, Practical Action, for ten years.

 Sophia is a Partner in the Global Non-Profit practice of Perrett Laver, an international executive search firm advising on leadership across a range of sectors.
 She holds a BA in History from the School of Oriental and African Studies and an MPhil in International Relations from St Antony’s College, Oxford.
 She spent her early career working in the House of Lords and for the Foreign Press Association.